SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 | Code | Reason
 ------|------------------------------------------------------------
 | 1500 | The logout command is not used anymore.
+| 2100 | The REPP URL already includes the version.
 | 2002 | Commands can now be sent in any order.
-| 2100 | The REPP URL path includes the version.
+TODO: is order guaranteed?
 | 2200 | The login command is not used anymore.